-Doctrinal basis and purposes and aims of St. Paul’s Anglican Church – Rakaia District
+Doctrinal basis, its applications and implementation at St. Paul’s Anglican Church – Rakaia District

 SECTION 1: DOCTRINAL BASIS